TracecatHQ/tracecat/README.md

   - [ ] Apache Flink
   - [ ] LanceDB / Lantern
   - [ ] Quickwit

-Tracacat embedded already offers more than Tines' free tier (3 workflows, 500 workflow runs daily).
-It is designed to run automation workflows, store event logs, and run search queries with *extreme* efficiency on a single instance (e.g. EC2, laptop).
-You can theorically build and run as many workflows as your RAM, CPU, and network capacity allows.
-We don't recommend using Tracecat for enterprise use-cases until Tracecat distributed is released.

 If you'd like to stress test Tracecat, please ping us on [Discord](https://discord.gg/n3GF4qxFU8) and we can help you get started!